Introduces an asynchronous boundary at the current stage in the asynchronous processing pipeline (after the source has been evaluated).

 gets evaluated, generating the wrapped Future

-that on evaluation will complete after the
+Returns an IO that on evaluation will complete after the

-given delay
+given delay.

 This can be used to do delayed execution.
 For example: